-For the implementation of an ISMS:
+The following measures must be adopted for the implementation of an ISMS:

 The larger your company is, the more records you need to keep.
 The i-doit ISMS supports you in implementing an Information Security Management System, and this system enables you to keep this ISMS centrally available.

 Whether you want to improve your company’s position in the future or achieve ISO27001 certification, our ISMS provides you with significant support in both preparation and implementation.